Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/omero/getting-started.md

 2. Wait for approval from an [OMERO admin](index.md/#omero-administrators)
 3. Complete your first login (see below)

+!!! info "OMERO Groups"
+    After your account is set up, you'll be able to see all data in your assigned group.
+Contact a OMERO admin if you need access to additional groups.

 ## First Time Login

 > Important: Login must be done within the university network